moliver28/research-handbook/content/handbook/product/product-processes/beta-program.md

 1. Naming is hard.
 We're flexible and this is up for change
 2. We will not gate features from users.
-3. There has to be an explicit opt-in to the terms & conditions of our testing agreement before Beta or Experimental features can be used.
-Guidance from UX & Product should be followed how this gets implemented for a consistent user experience.
+3. There has to be an required & explicit acceptance to the terms & conditions of our testing agreement before Beta or Experimental features can be used.
-4. There is an optional opt-in to receive marketing communications regarding beta or experimental features
+4. There is an optional opt-in to receive marketing communications regarding beta or experimental features.
+5. Guidance from UX & Product should be followed how this gets implemented for a consistent user experience.